meltinglava/rust_presentation/presentation.md

 This presentation
 ---

-* What is rust?
+* What is Rust?
-* How to do memory safety without a garbage collection
+* How to do memory safety without a garbage collector
 * Some cool features
-* Rust goals (speed, safety and productivity)
+* Rust goals (speed, safety, and productivity)
 * unsafe
-* When to use / not use rust
+* When to use / not use Rust
 * Demo time

 <!-- end_slide -->

-What is rust?
+What is Rust?
 ---

-* Rust is a general purpous, system level programming language
+* Rust is a general-purpose, systems-level programming language.
 <!-- pause  -->
-* Was started by Mozilla, with version 1.0 released in May 2015.
+* It was started by Mozilla, with version 1.0 released in May 2015.

 <!-- end_slide -->
-Rusts memory safety
+Rust’s memory safety
 ---

 Ownership and borrowing

-* All values has one uniqe owner.
+* All values have one unique owner.
 <!-- pause  -->
-* The owner is resposible for freeing the underlying value once it goes out of scope.
+* The owner is responsible for freeing the underlying value once it goes out of scope.
 <!-- pause  -->
-* There are three ways of values be trasfered:
+* There are three ways values can be transferred:
   1. Transfer of ownership
-  2. Immutable boorow(s)
+  2. Immutable borrow(s)
   3. Mutable borrow

 <!-- pause  -->
 Lifetimes

-* All owned values has a lifetime
+* All owned values have a lifetime
-  * The lifetime of all references cannot outlive the lifetime of the owner
+  * The lifetime of any reference cannot outlive the lifetime of the owner

 <!-- end_slide -->